 When storing your concentrator batteries, it’s important to ensure they are not stored at elevated temperatures.
 Extremely high and, in some cases, extremely low temperatures can damage your battery and affect it’s ability to hold a charge.
 Additionally, it’s important to note any increases in elevation as each unit and battery will be functional up until a certain elevation point.
 To learn the parameters of your individual machine, please consult your owner’s manual.
 Can’t find it?
 Click: Download Online Manual(s).

 If you have any spare batteries you’re not regularly using it’s advised to store these batteries at a 50% charge.
-Not only will this ensure your concentrator will have power should any emergencies arise, it’ll also help preserve the life of the battery.
+Not only will this ensure your concentrator will have power should any emergencies arise, it will also help preserve the life of the battery.
 If a concentrator battery is allowed to drain completely and remain without a charge over an extended period of time, the battery will begin to deteriorate much quicker.

-It’s also suggested by most manufacturers to do a battery recalibration once a month.
+It’s suggested by most manufacturers that you preform a battery recalibration once a month.
 To do this, ensure all of your AC/DC power cords are removed from the machine.
 Keep only the replaceable battery on the unit and use the unit as normal until the battery is completely exhausted of all power.
 You will then want to remove the battery from the unit and refrain from using your unit for one hour.
 After one hour, charge the battery to 100% full and place back in the unit.
 Keep an eye on the unit and battery for the next 2 hours to ensure it is functioning properly.